suse-edge/charts/charts/metal3-deploy/0.2.0/README.md

 2. Identify the appropriate subchart values settings and create an appropriate override values YAML file.
    * Ensure that the relevant ironic and baremetal-operator settings match.
-   * Ensure that the relevant powerdns and external-dns settings match.
-   * Ensure that the same DNS domain is configured for all relevant services.

 3. Install the chart using a command like the following: